NVIDIA/PyProf/docs/quickstart.rst

 :ref:`section-quickstart-prerequisites` before attempting to build the PyProf container.
-To build PyProf from source, change to the root directory of the GitHub repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::
+To build PyProf from source, change to the root directory of the GitHub repo and checkout the release version of the branch that you want to build (or the `main` branch if you want to build the under-development version)::

   $ git checkout r20.12